Object Store

 Best practices

 Object Store is an auxiliary database (NoSQL) for integrations.
 Its use provides more agility and practicality in the development of integrations.
-To exemplify the applicability of this component, we list the following good usage practices:
+To exemplify the applicability of this connector, we list the following good usage practices:

-• The Object Store component has the function of an intermediary database, i.e., it is used to mediate information between the flows of an integration.
+• The Object Store connector has the function of an intermediary database, i.e., it is used to mediate information between the flows of an integration.
 It must therefore only be used to store information that is relevant to the integration in question.

-• Since it is an auxiliary base, the Object Store component must not be used as a permanent database and only in certain cases, with the purpose of supporting the user in the development of integrations.
+• Since it is an auxiliary base, the Object Store connector must not be used as a permanent database and only in certain cases, with the purpose of supporting the user in the development of integrations.

 • All data is stored with maximum security within the Digibee Integration Platform.
 However, we recommend that sensitive data stored in the Object Store be encrypted.
 To do this, use our encryption connectors available in Canvas.